-Says Manu: "Let him (the young man), who has completed his studies and is desirous of becoming a householder avoid for marriage ties these ten families: That by which rites are neglected, which has no males, which possess not the Vedas, the members of which are hairy or have piles also families afflicted with consumption, dyspepsia (chronic), epilepsy and leprosy.
+Says Manu: "Let him (the young man), who has completed his studies and is desirous of becoming a householder avoid for marriage ties these ten families:-That by which rites are neglected, which has no males, which possess not the Vedas, the members of which are hairy or have piles; also families afflicted with consumption, dyspepsia (chronic), epilepsy and leprosy.

-- "Let him not marry a tawny maiden, or one with superfluous members, or a sickly (maiden), or one without hair or with excessive hair, or a chatterbox, or one red (-eyed), or one called after a star, a tree (or) a river; or one called after a bird, snake, or slave; or one with a terrifying name. - "Let him marry a woman not malformed, with a prosperous name, that walks like a hans (swan) or elephant, with slender hair locks, and teeth, (and) soft-bodied."
+"Let him not marry a tawny maiden, nor one with superfluous members, nor a sickly (maiden), nor one without hair or with excessive hair, nor a chatterbox, nor one red (-eyed) nor one called after a star, a tree (or) a river; nor one called after a bird, snake, or slave; nor one with a terrifying name.

+"Let him marry a woman not malformed, with a prosperous name, that walks like a hans (swan) or elephant, with slender hair locks, and teeth (and) soft-bodied."

-All the lawgivers are agreed that the most approved form of marriage is the one within the caste, though they allow a man of a superior caste to marry a woman of inferior caste.
-In the case of marriages out of caste but approved, the tendency of the earlier authorities is in favour of the issue getting the status of their fathers, but that of the later ones is against it.
-Such mixed marriages explain the numerous castes and sub-castes that are to be found among the Hindus to-day beyond the original four.
+All the law-givers are agreed that the most approved form of marriage is the one within the caste, though they allow a man of a superior caste to marry a woman of inferior caste.
+In the case of marriages out of caste but approved, the tendency of the earlier authorities is in favour of the issue getting the status of their fathers, but that of the later is against it.
+Such mixed marriages explain the numerous castes and subcastes that are to be found among the Hindus to-day beyond the original four.